The most successful businesses bake marketing into their services. In this post, I will explain what that means and why you should do the same.

 Most small business owners do the opposite

-Look around you at your competitors and you will see that with few exceptions, they all seem remarkably similar.
+Look around you at your competitors and you will notice how similar they are.
+Remarkably so.
+In fact, their similarity to one another is the only remarkable thing about them.
 So, they try and undercut one another on prices or fees, out network one another or outspend one another on marketing.